In this article, guest contributor Molly Brown shares her tips on finding cat sitter.

 If you’re a cat owner looking for the perfect new cat sitter to rely on while you’re away, Tailster is the perfect place!

 With every job insured and all carer profiles approved by Tailster, alongside several opportunities to interact before booking, you can make sure to find the perfect cat sitter for the task.

 Your listing and bids

-When creating a listing for a cat sitter on Tailster, you are requested to provide the details of what you need from a cat sitter.
+You provide the details of what you need from a cat sitter when you set up a listing on Tailster.
 This includes the general location, dates needed, cats age and any other specific details.
 After posting your listing, Tailster will make this available for carers to input quotes.

-If you see a quote that takes your fancy, you can send a message to this carer and get to know them a bit better.
+If you see a quote that takes your fancy, send a message to the carer.
+You can then get to know them a bit better.
 Tailster always advises owners to arrange a meet and greet before going ahead with any booking.

 Meet and Greets

 Arranging a meet and greet with a potential carer is a great opportunity for you to inform them of any finer details, and see how they interact with your beloved furry friends.
 After all, you need to be confident that they will take good care of your cats.

 This is also a good time to ask any questions if you are apprehensive of the process.
 Carers may be able to provide you with recommendations or advice.
 They will also let you know of the experiences they have had in the past.

 This is also the best time to show them around your home.
 They will then know where to go and not go when they come and look after your pet.